squirrelsoft-dev/doc-fetcher/commands/generate-skill.md

 ## Important Notes

 - The script runs from the plugin directory: `~/.claude/plugins/cache/doc-fetcher/`
-- The script automatically detects the project directory from where the command is run
+- Documentation is cached globally in `~/.claude/docs` and skills in `~/.claude/skills`
-- Skills are generated from documentation cached in the project's `.claude/docs` directory
+- Skills are available across all projects (global Claude Code skills)
 - The generated skill references the specific version of documentation
 - Skills can auto-activate based on package.json dependencies or file patterns
 - Use `--template` to customize skill focus (expert, quick-reference, troubleshooter, etc.)